Dre Campbell Farm

 Takeaway

 Whether you call them sawfly worms, rose slugs, or pear slugs, sawfly larvae can be a problem in your garden.
-While they won’t harm people or animals, they can cause major damage to some plants.
+While they won’t harm people or animals, they can cause significant damage to some plants.

 Sasha Campbell